JoHnneyWang/OneActor/README.md

 </div>

 ---
 This is the official code of OneActor, which allows users to generate **consistent images of a preferred character solely driven by text prompts**.
+Currently it supports Single-Subject Consistent Generation.
 Hope you have fun with this demo!

 ---